-Built-in \rightarrow CardCopies all files from built-in camera memory to a memory This option copies all the files in built-in camera memory cannot be used to copy a single file.
-Card \rightarrow Built-in Copies a single file on the memory card to camera built-in camera memory.
+Built-in → Card Copies all files from built-in camera memory to a memory to Card → Built-in Copies a single file on the memory card to camera built-in camera memory.
 Files are copied to the folder in built-in memory whose name has the largest serial number.
 1Use [◀] and [▶] to select the file you want to copy.
 2Use [▲] and [▼] to select "Copy" and then press [SET].

-• You can copy snapshots, movies, audio snapshots, or Voice Recording files you recorded with this camera.
+You can copy snapshots, movies, audio snapshots, or Voice Recording files you recorded with this camera.